aws/s2n-tls/docs/USAGE-GUIDE.md

 `s2n_config_wipe_trust_store()` before calling `s2n_config_set_verification_ca_location()` or
 `s2n_config_add_pem_to_trust_store()`.

-Note that if s2n-tls is operating as a server performing client authentication, the `s2n_verify_host_fn` callback must be implemented to validate the identity of all received certificates.
+Note that the `s2n_verify_host_fn` callback must be implemented to validate the identity of all received certificates.
+A client implementation is set by default.
 If the identity of the received certificates are implicit (i.e. the certificates are self-signed, or signed by a privately owned CA), the `s2n_verify_host_fn` callback need not perform any additional validation.
 However, `s2n_config_wipe_trust_store()` should be called before adding certificates to the trust store in this case, in order to avoid implicitly trusting the identity of peers that may present certificates trusted via an unexpected default system certificate.

 Configs created with `s2n_config_new_minimal()` are initialized with empty trust stores.
 To add default system certificates to these configs, call `s2n_config_load_system_certs()`.